SUMAN-24/Royal-Enfield/README.txt

 We developed this project in 6 days.

-Tech stack used - HTML, CSS, JavaScript
+Tech stack used - HTML 5, CSS 3, JavaScript

 Some features we developed in our project: